jkraemr/pokedex-app/README.md

 `

 This project was built as part of the CareerFoundry Full-Stack Web Development Program / Achievement 1 / Introduction to JavaScript.

+## Acknowledgements

+This project has been built as part of the mentored CareerFoundry Full-Stack Web Development Program: https://careerfoundry.com/en/courses/become-a-web-developer/